 Outro: “Codeine Crazy” (Monster, 2014)

-Codeine is the muse that Future summons when delivering lines with enchanting pain and a potency that’s habit-inducing.
+Codeine is the muse that Future summons when delivering lines with enchanting pain and potency that’s habit-inducing.
 If he didn’t contain the melodic charm of Denzel Washington then his most visceral confessions of self-medicating traumas would be more cringe-worthy than captivating.
-It's not a coincidence that his best intro (“Thought It Was a Drought”) and his best outro (“Codeine Crazy”) are a strange mixture of hearing the Greek God Dionysus revel in a pursuit of worldly pleasures and the closest addict Milly rocking with purple-stained tears rolling from his dilated eyes.
+It's not a coincidence that his best intro (“Thought It Was a Drought”) and his best outro (“Codeine Crazy”) are a strange mixture of hearing the Greek God Dionysus revel in the pursuit of worldly pleasures and the closest addict Milly rocking with purple-stained tears rolling from his dilated eyes.

 Born from the pain and pleasure are two of Future's most timeless records.